Municue

 #46Authorizes a professional engineering services contract with Westwood Professional Services, Inc. to conduct a traffic corridor study on North Beckley Avenue, Second Avenue, and Gaston Avenue, in alignment with the Vision Zero Plan.

-#47Authorizes a professional services contract with Simon Engineering & Consulting, Inc. to design six local streets under Street Reconstruction Group 24-2001, funded by the 2024 General Obligation Bond Fund, Water, and Wastewater capital funds.
+#47Authorizes a professional services contract with Simon Engineering & Consulting, Inc. for engineering design of six local streets under Street Reconstruction Group 24-2001, not to exceed $525,563.18, financed by 2024 General Obligation Bond funds and water/wastewater capital improvement funds.

 #48Ratification of a $438,930 payment to CMC Network Solutions for electrical and mechanical services required to maintain the operation and safety of city-designated tunnel systems.